smartiniOnGitHub/cloudevent.js/README.md

 assert(ceFullStrict.isStrict)
 assert(!ceFull.isStrict) // ensure common options object has not been changed when reusing some of its values for the second instance assert(!CloudEvent.isStrictEvent(ceFull)) // the same, but using static method
+// create an instance that wrap an Error const error = new Error('sample error') error.code = 1000 // add a sample error code, as number const errorToData = T.errorToData(error, {
+  includeStackTrace: true,
+  // addStatus: false,
+  addTimestamp: true
+})

-const ceFullStrictOtherContentType = new CloudEvent('3/full-strict-other-content-type',
+const ceErrorStrict = new CloudEvent('2/error-strict',
   'com.github.smartiniOnGitHub.cloudeventjs.testevent',
   '/test',
+  errorToData, // data
+  ceCommonOptionsStrict // use common options, but set strict mode to true ) assert(ceErrorStrict !== null) assert(ceErrorStrict.isStrict)
+assert(!ceErrorStrict.isStrict) // ensure common options object has not been changed when reusing some of its values for the second instance assert(!CloudEvent.isStrictEvent(ceErrorStrict)) // the same, but using static method
+// create an instance with a different content type const ceFullStrictOtherContentType = new CloudEvent('3/full-strict-other-content-type', 'com.github.smartiniOnGitHub.cloudeventjs.testevent', '/test',